-For everyday use, try the Intenso Shampoo, a sulphate free, non-paraben shampoo with Avocado and Green Tea and over 95% natural ingredients that helps to hydrate and soften thick hair, Follow with the Intenso Mask which has a recipe packed with over 90% natural ingredients like Shea butter and Almond and helps to tame, moisturize and strengthen thick hair.
+For everyday use, try the Intenso Shampoo, a sulphate free, non-paraben shampoo with Avocado and Green Tea and over 95% natural ingredients that helps to hydrate and soften thick hair, Follow with the Intenso Mask which has a recipe packed with over 90% natural ingredients like Shea butter and Almond and helps to tame, moisturise and strengthen thick hair.

 If you hair is thick but also coarse or over-treated and always in need of maximum moisture then why not try our new Dolce Shampoo and Dolce Mask combination with up to 97% naturally derived ingredients like Keratin, Sunflower, Shea Butter and Grape that help to super hydrate the driest, coarsest and thirstiest of thick hair.